Sarah J. Kerr, BA

 Scand J Gastroenterol.

-Learn about pancreatic cancer: Whipple procedure.
+Nutrition following pancreatic surgery.
 Pancreatic Cancer Action Network website.
 Available at:

 Singh VV, Toskes PP. Medical therapy for chronic pancreatitis pain.